-Knowing what the Fed does with interest rates is worth knowing, not just because it could impact you what you pay or earn in interest, but also because it could have a strong impact on the economy overall.
+Understanding what the Fed does with interest rates is worth it, not just because it could impact you what you pay or earn in interest, but also because it could have a strong impact on the overall economy.
 Knowing a thing or two about the Federal Reserve and federal interest rates can help you prepare for changes that could impact you financially.

 What are Federal Interest Rates?

 The federal interest rate, also known as the federal funds rate, is the interest rate the Fed uses to loan money to banks and other financial institutions.
 The federal funds rate is an important interest rate as it influences rates charged on mortgages, student loans, personal loans, credit cards and high interest rate bearing savings accounts.

 The Fed is the U.S. central bank that keeps the economy stable by controlling inflation.
 It influences the economy by setting the federal funds rate — a rate that banks charge each other for overnight loans.
 When the Fed drops interest rates, it typically means you could pay less interest on the money you borrow and earn less on savings and investment products.

 When the Fed raises or lowers the federal interest rate it sends a domino effect in motion —triggering banks to follow suit by raising or lowering their prime rate.
 Changes in the prime rate could impact what you pay on credit cards, mortgages and certain types of loans.
 When the Fed raises or lowers its interest rate, financial services companies typically follow their lead and increase or decrease interest rates on new and variable-rate products.

 Why does the Fed Raise and Lower Interest Rates?